chrismllr/ember-cli-fetch-async-button/README.md

 throwing that response as an error to the 'catch' handler, or returning onto the successful 'then' handler.

+### Hashes and Arrays of promises
-*v0.2.0 adds support to validate hashes and arrays of promises.
-This will cause the component to `throw` if any of the promises have an unsuccessful status code.*
+v0.2.0 adds support to validate hashes and arrays of promises.
+The component will initialize the button's `rejected` state if any of the promises in the array or hash cause a `throw`.

 To use fetch with your ember application, I recommend installing stefanpenner's ember-fetch. https://github.com/stefanpenner/ember-fetch